mpbalmeida/congestion-tax-calculator/ASSIGNMENT.md

 **We want you to think through and implement the changes and additions required to implement a solution that solves the problem and that you would approve and could stand for.**

-- The application currently doesn't have an entry point, add a way to call the calculation with different inputs, preferrably over HTTP.
+- The application currently doesn't have an entry point, add a way to call the calculation with different inputs, preferably over HTTP.
 - As stated there may be bugs in the code, try to find and fix them.
 - There is no particular structure to the code so there are several improvements that can be made.

-You may limit the scope to the year 2013 and you are not expected to spend more than 4 hours in total on this assignment.
+You may limit the scope to the year 2013, and you are not expected to spend more than 4 hours in total on this assignment.
 The starting code is provided in Java, C#, Python, Go and TypeScript, pick the language you are most comfortable with.
 If you want to write your code using a different language, feel free.

 ## Congestion tax rules in Gothenburg